DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/fundamentals.md

 For example, the `WeekView` plugin allows you to customize the appearance of the layout by override these [properties](../reference/week-view.md/#properties).
 The following sample demonstrated how to use the `timeTableCellComponent` and `dayScaleCellComponent` and highlight current date and weekends.

-`TODO:` should change demo to "scheduler-basic/custom-template" after merge `Performance Optimization` guide.
-.embedded-demo({ "path": "scheduler-basic/week", "showThemeSelector": true })
+.embedded-demo({ "path": "scheduler-basic/custom-template", "showThemeSelector": true })

 *Note: All UI plugins use the same API to customize UI elements' appearance.*